vatnz-dev/sops/docs/terminal/qtma.md

 Aircraft that go missed that do **not** join the visual circuit will be instructed to contact QTMA passing `A040` and shall be tracked via the published missed approach to `SUNGU` to hold.
 Should the aircraft want to attempt another approach they shall be issued a `SUNGU` STAR for the respective runway.

 !!!
 Note
-    Aircraft unable to reach `A092` by `SUNGU` shall be tracked further south via the missed approach track to `NV VOR` until terrain seperation can be achieved.
+    Aircraft unable to reach `A092` by `SUNGU` shall be tracked further south via the missed approach track to `NV VOR` until terrain separation can be achieved.

 ## Coordination